SlowProject/Eurorack-MIDItoCV/README.md

 - Trigger output (5V, 20 msec pulse for each new key played)
 - Gate output (5V when any key depressed)
 - Clock output (1 clock per quarter note, 20 msec 5V pulses)
-- Adjust the value of the NOTE_SF constant in the code for precise tunning if necessary